dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 In essence, this means that some models are now aging rapidly and newer OS won't always provide support for newer applications because of hardware requirements.
 If an application still supports macOS versions older than Ventura, it may have a chance of running on an older OS version on the old system, since some Macs running them natively don't support AVX2 and the app takes a different path.

-Earliest Mac models supporting AVX instruction:
+::: details Earliest Mac models supporting AVX instruction (click to expand)

 - Macmini5,x (2011)
 - iMac12,x (2011)